 Our Nissen Crossing complex is an affordable housing project and as such, the rents will be based on the average market rent, as determined by BC Housing from time to time based on the most recent applicable Canada Mortgage and Housing Corporation rental market or housing report.
 Our rents will be geared toward low and moderate income earners.
 As of today, our rents are $801 for bachelor, $908 - $1015 for one bedroom and $1,167 - $1,218 for two bedrooms.

 Low and moderate income represents the maximum income for eligibility to occupy a unit at Nissen Crossing.
 For our one bedroom units, a gross household income must not exceed the median income for families without children, as determined by BC Housing from time to time.
 For 2018, this figure is $71,200.
 For our two bedroom units, a gross household income must not exceed the median income for families with children, as determined by BC Housing from time to time.
 For 2018, this figure is $104,440.

-Nissen Crossing tenants will be able to have one spade/neutered cat in their unit, or a maximum 30 gallon fish tank or two birds.
+Nissen Crossing tenants will be able to have one spade/neutered cat or dog (up to 15" or 10 pounds) in their unit, or a maximum 30 gallon fish tank or two birds.
 Our subsidized tenants are only allowed to have a fish tank or 2 birds.